-3. The HUNTER scheduler
+3. The HUNTER Scheduler

 3.1.
-System model
+System Model

-Fig. 1 shows the system model considered in this work.
-Motivated from prior work (Madej et al., 2020; Tuli et al., 2021), we consider the following components of the CDC.
+Figure 1 shows the system model considered in this work.
+Motivated from prior work [29, 14], we consider the following components of the CDC.

 • Cloud Users: The users share workloads as jobs to the CDC (more details in Section 3.2).
-The data is collected using IoT sensors and passed on to the CDC using gateway devices like smartphones and tablets (Tuli et al., 2021).
+The data is collected using IoT sensors and passed on to the CDC using gateway devices like smartphones and tablets [14].

-Fig. 1.
-System model of HUNTER.
+Figure 1: System Model of HUNTER

 - Cloud Workload Management Portal: A graphical user interface for cloud users to interact with the system for the submission of workloads along with their SLA and QoS details. - Workload Manager: Initially, the workload manager processes all the incoming workloads.
-An admission controller realizes all workloads as container instances (Gill et al., 2019; Tuli et al., 2021). - Cloud Broker: The central cloud server that allocates incoming jobs to various compute resources (cloud worker nodes).
+An admission controller realizes all workloads as container instances [6, 14]. - Cloud Broker: The central cloud server that allocates incoming jobs to various compute resources (cloud worker nodes).
 It consists of the following components: - Service Manager: Contains two elements, SLA and QoS managers that manage the heterogeneous cloud services while processing workloads.
 The QoS manager contains the information about QoS requirements for different workloads, while the SLA manager contains the information about an agreement signed between a cloud user and a provider based on QoS requirements. - CDC Manager: Continually monitors the resource utilization of all active tasks and hosts in the system.
 It also monitors the QoS parameters (including the energy and thermal characteristics of cloud hosts) and also performs the task allocation and migration.
 In this work, we assume tasks as container instances and task migration as the transfer and restoration of container checkpoints. - Resource Manager: Decides the schedule for each task in the system.
 The resource manager includes the sustainability models for energy, thermal and cooling parts of the CDC.
 For resource scheduling, the manager contains a GGCN based surrogate model that estimates QoS parameters.
 It performs training and on-the-fly tuning of the GGCN model to adapt in non-stationary settings.
-This manager also runs an exploration strategy that checks the QoS scores for a set of allocations and chooses the best one as the scheduling decision (more details in Section 3.5). - Cloud Hosts: The cloud broker is connected to a heterogeneous set of worker nodes.
+This manager also runs an exploration strategy that checks the QoS scores for a set of allocations and chooses the best one as the scheduling decision (more details in Section 3.5).

+• Cloud Hosts: The cloud broker is connected to a heterogeneous set of worker nodes.
 Some nodes are present in the same Local Area Network (LAN) as the broker, called the private cloud.
 Others are present in a geographically distant location and connected using a virtual LAN (VLAN).
-As is common practice, we assume that private-cloud nodes are resource constrained but offer low latency services, and public-cloud nodes have abundant resources but have high communication latency.
+As is common practice, we assume that privatecloud nodes are resource constrained but offer low latency services, and public-cloud nodes have abundant resources but have high communication latency.

-The HUNTER scheduler resides as the Resource manager in the Cloud Broker, taking tasks as inputs from the Workload Manager (see Fig. 1).
+The HUNTER scheduler resides as the Resource manager in the Cloud Broker, taking tasks as inputs from the Workload Manager (see Figure 1).
 HUNTER uses resource metrics from the Resource Monitor and executes scheduling decision through Container Orchestration (as tasks are realized as containers in our system).

 3.2.
-Workload model and problem formulation
+Workload Model and Problem Formulation